-Following completion of due diligence into all the key issues, we finalize our estimate of earnings potential, considering the full range of potential outcomes.
+Following the completion of due diligence on all key issues, we finalize our estimate of earnings potential, considering the full range of potential outcomes.
 The evaluation of ESG issues focuses on their potential to impact future profitability and risk profile, and we assess the degree to which these are already factored into the current market valuation of the company.
 This stage of our process culminates in an investment decision.
-An investment candidate may be rejected due to ESG concerns if the negative financial impact is deemed sufficiently material, the issue significantly increases the company's risk profile, or management does not have a credible plan to remediate the issue.
+An investment candidate may be rejected due to ESG concerns if the negative financial impact is deemed sufficiently material, the issues significantly increase the company's risk profile, or management does not have a credible plan for remediation.